As a child, I counted the days to Thanksgiving. You don’t have to tell me this is unusual.

 For a crisper, browner finish, you can also broil in the oven for 10 to 15 minutes.

 What about you?
 Do you have any tips on perfecting the ultimate bread stuffing recipe?
+Maybe you prefer a coastal style, and use oysters as your family-favorite side dish?
 Let us know in the comments below!

 And remember to check out all of our Thanksgiving recipes now!